azithromycin (as dihydrate)

 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should be given this medicine, talk to your doctor.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 any heart problems including abnormalities of the rhythm

 diabetes, hereditary fructose intolerance, glucose-galactose malabsorption or saccharise-isomaltase

 myasthenia gravis; muscle weakness

-low levels of potassium in your blood
+low levels of potassium or magnesium in your blood

 if you are pregnant or if you plan to become pregnant or are breastfeeding.
 Your doctor